 All roofs collect debris and moisture over time.
 If you do not deal with it in a timely manner (a few times per year or every six months), then you can start to see some problems develop, including leaks.
-Proper shingle maintenance will ensure that any problems that develop won’t get too big before you have them fixed, thus reducing the risk of damage to your home.
+Proper shingle maintenance will ensure that any problem like tree damage to your roof that develops won’t get too big before you have them fixed, thus reducing the risk of damage to your home.

 Better Insurance Rates

 If you have had your roof inspected and maintained regularly, then your insurance company may offer you a discount on the rate you pay for coverage.
 The reason that this type of maintenance can result in lower rates is that it shows that you are willing to take preventative steps to reduce damages or incidents at your home.

 If you want to get the best value out of shingle roof maintenance, then consider investing in a high-quality tool.
 You will be amazed at how much easier it is to remove spent tiles when you have a good pair of roofing ladders with safety rails attached.
 Worried about choosing the right model?
 Don’t be!

 Housekeeping: The Good Reasons to Keep Your Roof in Tip-Top Shape!

 If you are like most people, the last thing that you want to do is deal with the maintenance of your home.
 After all, it takes time and effort – two things that we should be spending on more enjoyable activities (you know…like playing with your dog!).

 However, if you learn why roof maintenance is necessary, then this will help you make a decision about whether or not an inspection is worth the time and money.

 Just as important as learning ‘why’ shingle roof maintenance is important is learning about when such work needs to be done.
 In other words, how often does professional inspection have to occur?
 As it turns out, there are three major times each year when you should schedule a professional Shingle Roof Maintenance visit: